Exxon Mobil sees Scarborough LNG decision in 2013

 Dashwood said any new LNG project would have to be weighed up against potential exports out of the U.S., where Exxon Mobil is the biggest gas producer.

-Exxon Mobil is developing a $15.7 billion LNG project in Papua New Guinea and is also a 25 percent partner in Australia's biggest LNG project, the $37 billion Gorgon project, operated by Chevron (CVX.N).
+Exxon Mobil is developing a $15.7 billion LNG project in Papua New Guinea and is also a 25 percent partner in Australia's biggest LNG project, the $37 billion Gorgon project, operated by Chevron.

 Dashwood said those projects would not be affected by potential U.S. exports as all of its production from them has already been locked into contracts.
 He declined to comment on pricing provisions in those deals.